blau08/blog-ember/README.md

 # Mock Blog/News Site with Ember.js

-See this app live at: http://lkbl-blog.herokuapp.com/
+See this app live at: http://lkbl-blog.herokuapp.com/.
+Copyright 2015 Leah Klamkin and Brian Lau

 ## Prerequisites